The intersection of 35th Avenue NE at NE 85th Street is the heart of the Wedgwood neighborhood and is its main commercial center.

 Finally Balch began leasing the NE 85th Street site to commercial entities such as the Tradewell grocery store (present site of QFC), built in 1959.
 Later, Balch helped start a restaurant next to the grocery which was at first called Sir Wedgwood.
 Much later, other buildings, including the present row of storefronts and Homestreet Bank were built.
 All of the property from NE 82nd to NE 85th Streets, from Homestreet Bank to QFC, is one parcel.
 It is the largest parcel in Wedgwood at more than two acres.

-Next time you visit the stores or banks in Wedgwood’s shopping district at 35th & 85th, out of the corner of your eye you may catch sight of two men: one, eighty years old and a little slow of step but still quick-eyed; the other man, age forty, in the prime of life with ramrod-straight posture and the presence and bearing of a successful trial attorney.
+Next time you visit the stores or banks in Wedgwood’s shopping district at the intersection of 35th Ave NE and NE 85th Street, out of the corner of your eye you may catch sight of two men: one, eighty years old and a little slow of step but still quick-eyed; the other man, age forty, in the prime of life with ramrod-straight posture and the presence and bearing of a successful trial attorney.
 You have just caught an imaginative glimpse of Uncle Joe Surber and his hunting buddy, Walter Fulton, who stalked game in the woods of Wedgwood in early days.

 A History of Laurelhurst, Christine Barrett, 1981.